 Students have engaged in conversation with Carolina professors and thought leaders about topics ranging from Islamic terrorism and behavioral economics to political injustice.
 Click here to read about upcoming and past programs.

 UNC brings many special guests to campus each year.
-Recent speakers include David Simon, creator of The Wire on HBO; Robert Gibbs, former White House Press Secretary for President Barack Obama; and Jonathan Reckford, CEO of Habitat for Humanity.
+Recent speakers include Ping Fu, co-founder of 3D software company, Geomagic, and member of President Obama’s National Advisory Council on Innovation and Entrepreneurship; David Simon, creator of The Wire on HBO; and Jonathan Reckford, CEO of Habitat for Humanity.
 Honors Carolina students often have the opportunity to meet with speakers in a small informal setting prior to their lecture.